 Neil was one of four official Yes campaign “leaders” in his local authority area; a local Radical Independence Campaign organiser and the SSP Organiser for East Dunbartonshire from 2008- 2014.

-Neil has been podcasting on and off since 2010, and presented “Socialist Voices” for the SSP until he resigned from the party EC and then from the party last year.
-Neil decided that rather than await a socialist messiah or revolutionary core to tell him how to do stuff, he’d create a podcast that is Scottish, but internationalist, with voices from the left unfettered by lefty leaders and their dodgy analysis.
+Neil has been podcasting on and off since 2010, and presented “Socialist Voices” for the SSP until 2015.
+In 2016, Neil helped begin to create a podcast that is Scottish, but internationalist, with voices from the left unfettered by any one political party or left analysis.
 And so was born Ungagged!

 Neil writes fiction, plays, polemics, prose and other stuff, and has been published in Red Pepper, Sabotage Times, Huffington Post, Scottish Socialist Voice, and national and local newspapers.